Aarhus University Seal

 The project builds on Manufacturing's Academy of Denmark’s (MADE), strong experience and capabilities in bridging academic research to industrial practice by governing all stakeholders from academia over RTOs, technology providers and system integrators to end users.
 This follows a series of previous projects called MADE SPIR, MADE Digital and MADE FAST.

-At AU we closely collaborate with CIM, Novo Nordisk, Grundfos and LEGO and we lead a Work Package called “Digital Integration and Decision Support”, where the goal is that we will:
+Department of Electro- and Computer Engineering and Department of Computer Science, at AU are closely collaborating with CIM, Novo Nordisk, Grundfos and LEGO and we lead a Work Package called “Digital Integration and Decision Support”, where the goal is that we will:

 1. Establish digital twin capabilities at all levels of the manufacturing system with research as extensions of tools e.g., TensorFlow, CatchAI and DTaaS.